Signature of 2HDM at Higgs Factories: One-loop renormalization and calculation

-In this section we calculate the one-loop radiative corrections to the Higgs-strahlung process $e^+ e^- \to Z \phi$ in the SM and 2HDM.
-It tourns out to deal with corrections of the following corrections $\phi ZZ$ which are part of the correction to double Higgs strahlung process.
-Those couplings are given at the tree-level by:
+In Appendix \ref{checkingpoints}, we examine the dependence of the SM cross-section on those unphysical parameters, such as $\delta_s$ in Table \ref{check:e} and $\Delta \theta$ in Table \ref{check:theta}.
+From these results, it is observed that within a reasonable region where $\delta_s\ll 1$ and $m_e/\sqrt{s} \ll \Delta\theta \ll 1$ are satisfied, our results are indeed independent of those unphysical parameters introduced by the algorithm.
+Meanwhile, as we adopt the $\alpha_{em}(m_Z)$ scheme, the cross-section should also be independent of the logarithm term of electron mass $\log(m_e)$.
+This independence is shown in Table \ref{check:me}.
+After these checks, we apply our procedure to the 2HDM, i.e. we calculate the one-loop radiative corrections to the Higgs-strahlung process $e^+ e^- \to Z \phi$.

-where $s_W = \sin\theta_W$ and $c_W = \cos\theta_W$ for the electroweak mixing angle $\theta_W$.
-It is clear that the processes $e^+ e^- \to Zh^0, ZH^0$ are complementary to the Higgs pair production ones.
-At the tree-level no difference in the 2HDM as compared to the MSSM.
-Not like in Ref\cite{LopezVal:2010vk} where they studied $e^+ e^- \to Zh,ZH$ in the alignement limit with $\sin(\beta-\alpha) = 1$ and small $\tan\beta$, we instead based on the latest beft-fit of $\alpha$ and $\beta$ from LHC Higgs data.
-We have calculated the radiative corrections to the tree level $e^+ e^- \to Zh^0,ZH^0$ processes in 2HDM in the Feynman gauge including all the particles of the model in the loops.The Feynman diagrams from 2HDM contributing to $e^+ e^- \to Zh^0$ process (for simplicity we take $\phi=h^0$) are shown in Figs.~\ref{fig:vert}, ~\ref{fig:box}, ~\ref{fig:self} and \ref{fig:ct} for illustrations.
-Since we are dealing with a processes at the one-loop level, a systematic treatment of the UV divergences have to be considered.
-We will use the on-shell renormalization scheme in which the input parameters coincide with the physical masses and couplings.
-As performed before, the counter-terms are calculated by specific renormalization conditions which allow us to cancel the UV divergences of the diagrams with loops.
+Here we calculate the radiative corrections to the tree level $e^+ e^- \to Z h^0, Z H^0$ processes in 2HDM in the Feynman-'t Hooft gauge, including all the particles of the model in the loops.
+Counter-terms are constructed by specific renormalization conditions which allow us to cancel all the UV divergences with one-loop diagrams.
 Inserting these redefinitions into the Lagrangian, we find the following counter term for $h^0 ZZ$ and $H^0 ZZ$:

-The Feynman diagrams for the one-loop virtual contributions are displayed in Figures.~\ref{fig:vert}, ~\ref{fig:box}, ~\ref{fig:self} and \ref{fig:ct}.
-These comprise the corrections to the initial-state vertices $(\gamma, Z)e^+ e^-$ Fig~(\ref{fig:vert}) and the box contributions Fig~(\ref{fig:box}) and corrections to photon and $Z$ propagators and their mixing Fig~(\ref{fig:self}).
-In the generic notation, $V, S, F$ denote all insertions of vector, scalar and fermionic states.
-Note that contributions coming from initial state $e^+e^-\phi$ vertices vanish for $m_e \to 0$ since $e^+$ and $e^-$ are both one-shell.
-A similar argument hold for the $A^0$ and neutral Goldstone-boson exchange diagrams.
-Diagrams like $v_{23}$ and $v_{28}$ in Fig~(\ref{fig:vert}) and $b_{15}$ of Fig~(\ref{fig:box}) are IR divergent when the exchanged gauge boson is a photon.
-For an IR-finite cross section we deal it the same as in SM.